0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

     # and we go on ...
 ```

-The reason ?
-Chceck that using the non cachable range does not interfere with some forgotten state, flag or signal that could compromise the regular `AXI FULL` transactions.

 And it works !
 Great !

-## 12.3 : Updating the datapath for the uncachable range

-### 12.3.a : HDL Code

-As always, we simply wire things up for the data path, so I am not going to give the code to you this time ;) **BUT** be assured that its _"business as usual"_, even though it's not trivial.

-Here is a list of thing you have to watch out for for this specific datapath implementation :

-- Declare the `axi_lite_if`
-  - In the data path (just like the full axi)
-  - And in the test harnesses
-- Don't forget to update cache state to 4 bits
-  - for the testbench files
-  - but also for the actual FPGA debug wire (_if you have your own_)
-- Link address ranges from `csr_file` to `data_cache`.
-- Don't forget rename the data cache module `holy_cache` -> `holy_data_cache` in the datapath HDL
-- Add `axi_lite_if` import to the tb's make file

 But that's not it !
 We have to make a final modification to our cache for it to work with our datapath !

 > But...
 Why ?

 Great question, glad you asked.
+Hold on, it's almost over!

-Our data ccache works great and as expected but for it to work with our code, we'll need to tweak it slighly.
+Our data cache works great and as expected but for it to work int the *HOLY CORE*, we'll need to tweak it slighly to take stalling side effects in account.

-The reason why is that when we fetch a `sw` for example, the cache will **STALL** because the next state is not going to be
-IDLE and the fetch the data.
+The reason why is that when we fetch a `sw` for example, the cache will **STALL** because the next state is not going to be IDLE and the fetch the data.
 Once it's back at IDLE, the core does not behave like our tb : **The `sw` instruction is still being fetched** as the core was stalled the whole time, waiting for the cache to sop being busy.

-What does that mean ? well the cache now want to restart all over again to get the data through AXI LITE and it keeps stalling... forevermore.
+What does that mean ? well the cache now want to restart all over again (because all it sees is the data request) to get the data through AXI LITE and it keeps stalling... **forever**.

 How do we solve this problem ?
 Well we'll add a `axi_lite_tx_done` flag to our cache to validate the data and allow the cache to know the requested data is good to go and de-assert stall.

 In a nutshell :

-- Add `axi_lite_tx_done` flage to cache and use it to :
+- Add an `axi_lite_tx_done` flag to cache and use it to :
   - cancel stall
-  - stop cache from transitionning into LITE states for 1 clock cycle
+  - stop cache from transitionning into LITE states for 1 clock cycle.

+> yes, preventing the stall for 1 cycle is not ultra robust, but due to the simplicity of the core, this will do just fine for now.

 Here is an updated scheme for our cache :